Comprehensive Geriatric Assessment Case Studies in Asia

 National Programs

-634 elderly participants
+634 elderly participants with matched controls

 Challenge